 Immunoassays are designed to detect pathogen-specific antigen or antibody in test samples, as indicators of active or prior infection.
 Antigens may be the pathogen itself, one or more of its subunits or proteins, a recombinant protein or a synthetic polypeptide.
 Antibodies will be those of host origin that the assay targets as a marker of infection and/or the reagent antibodies used to bind specific antibody or antigenic markers of disease.
 Reagent antibodies are commonly described according to their function.
 As examples, a primary antibody is used to bind directly to an antigen; a secondary antibody will bind to the primary antibody and be used to carry a label for detection; and a capture antibody will be used to immobilise an antigen.

-Depending on the immunoassay format, antibody or antigen is first bound to a solid phase - typically the surface of micro-beads, a membrane or enzyme-linked immunosorbent assay (ELISA) plate wells.
+Depending on the immunoassay format, antibody or antigen is first bound to a solid phase - typically the surface of micro-beads, a membrane, or the wells of an enzyme-linked immunosorbent assay (ELISA) plate.
 This provides a stationary point to which a specific target of interest binds or is captured.
 Thus, an immunoassay designed to detect an antibody response in a serum sample from an infected animal might use an antigen bound to the solid phase that is bound by pathogen-specific antibody in a test serum and this in turn is detected using a labelled secondary antibody.
 Where the target in a test sample is an antigen, an antibody on a solid phase is used to capture the antigen via a specific epitope and a second (often labelled) antibody directed towards an alternative epitope sandwiches the antigen and is used for detection.
 There are many variations on these assay formats but in all cases the specificity of antibodies for a given antigen forms the basis of the immunoassay.
 A wide range of useful reports is available in the literature, where various diagnostic systems were compared and recommendations were given for diagnostic laboratories concerning the specificity, sensitivity and usefulness of the various immunodiagnostic assays (Kittelberger et al., 2011).

 1. Enzyme-linked immunosorbent assay (ELISA)